Rubber Molds: Complete Guide to Professional Rubber Mold Making

 1. Object Preparation: Clean and prepare your original object

-2. Rubber Selection: Choose the right hardness and type of rubber
+2. Rubber Selection: Choose the correct hardness and type of rubber

 7. Pouring: Pour slowly and evenly